 Approximately all Linux versions are shipped with python by default.
 Earlier it was Python2.x but now everyone is moving towards Python3.
 Depending upon your distro, it may be the n-1 or older version of Python.
 I will recommend you to check the existing version of Python already installed in ubuntu 20.04.

-Same doesn't apply for pip package.
+The same doesn't apply to the pip package.
 You may need to install pip in Ubuntu 20.04 or your Linux distro.
 Let's first start with checking the existing version of python and pip as follows -

 1.)
 Open Terminal in Ubuntu